Meningioma symptoms

 • Headache

-• Balance disorders, falls and clumsiness
+• Balance problems, falls and clumsiness

 • Epilepsy

-• Losses of knowledge (even briefs)
+• Loss of consciousness (even brief)

-• Fatigue, apathy (often confused with depression)
+• Fatigue, apathy (often mistaken for depression)

 • Facial spasms